Bedford, Nova Scotia: History

 On 21 July 1749, Father Le Loutre's War began when Edward Cornwallis arrived to establish Halifax with 13 transports.
 The British quickly began to build other settlements.
 To guard against the Acadians, the French, and the Mi'kmaq, British fortifications were erected in Halifax (1749), Bedford (Fort Sackville) (1749), Dartmouth (1750), Lunenburg (1753) and Lawrencetown (1754).

 The history of Bedford began when Governor Edward Cornwallis organised his men and began the construction of a road leading to Minas Basin on the Bay of Fundy after establishing the garrison at Halifax.
 To protect it, he hired John Gorham and his Rangers to erect a fort on the shore of Bedford Basin.
 It was named Fort Sackville after Lionel Sackville, 1st Duke of Dorset.
 The area around the fort became known as Sackville until the mid-1850s, when it became Bedford.

 In 1752, among the first to receive a large land grant was military officer George Scott in the Fort Sackville area.
 Scott later participated in the Expulsion of the Acadians, specifically the St. John River Campaign (1758).
 His brother, Joseph, was paymaster at the Halifax Garrison in the 1760s, received two grants in 1759 and 1765.
 And built Scott Manor House in 1770.

 Anthony Holland established the Acadian Paper Mill on the Basin around 1819 to provide paper to produce the Halifax newspaper Acadian Recorder.

-When the railway went through the station named Millview, the Moirs, Son and Co. moved a part of the Moirs Mill factory to Bedford.
-The Moirs Mill generating station built in the early 1930s to supply the necessary electricity required to run the factory.
+When the railway went through the station named Millview, Moirs, Son and Co., a Halifax chocolate manufacturer, moved a part of the factory to Bedford.
+The Moirs Mill generating station built in the early 1930s to supply the electricity required to run the factory.

 A map of the Bedford area of HRM.

 On 1 July 1980, Bedford was incorporated as a town.
 The Town only had two Mayors from 1 July 1980 until 1 April 1996; the first Mayor of Bedford was Francene Cosman.
 The second and final Mayor of Bedford was Peter J. Kelly.
 Peter J. Kelly would later serve as Mayor of the Municipality of Halifax, from 2000 to 2012.

 On 1 April 1996, Halifax County was dissolved and all of its places (cities, suburbs, towns, and villages) were turned into communities of a single-tier municipality named Halifax Regional Municipality.
 Subsequently, Bedford was turned into a community within the new Municipality of Halifax.